base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 Now click on the "State" tab.
 Verify that:

 1. Verify that the state change for token balances is reflected.
+Under the "Optimism ERC-20" `_balances` field, look for the following state changes:

 ```
 0x0a7361e734cf3f0394b0fc4a45c74e7a4ec70940      37580963000000000000000000 -> 10737418000000000000000000